 The consumption data is the basis for determining energy and GHG intensity.
 This data is compared with previous years to assess the progress in energy and GHG-reduction.
 A Paris Proof Roadmap has been drawn up for the Fund with the aim of achieving a net zero portfolio by 2045.
 The targets from this Roadmap are measured against the achieved energy and GHG intensity.

-The sustainability data is processed in the Scaler platform developed by our external ESG advisor Cooltree.
-In this platform sustainability data is visualized and the effects of future sustainability measures can be calculated.
+The sustainability data is processed in the Scaler platform.
+In the platform sustainability data is visualized and the effects of future sustainability measures can be calculated.
 The platform also enables the Fund to monitor whether expected energy and GHG savings are achieved.